 Just a quickie prior to my second Winter Warmer of 2016, this was shot last month and is a sunset split at Gordon Reef, which is a great place to have our “Open Deck” policy implemented and conditions allowing I hope to do the same next week.

-Which is the very popular and on trend “sunset split” a variation on the normal type of split shot, which you can read about here and also see some examples here.
+Which is the very popular and on-trend “sunset split” a variation on the normal type of split shot.

 This will mean that when you want to do your dusk dive which is the time to get your split shots you’ll be able to time things accurately, and if you plan on doing the split shot at the beginning of your dive then you will allow yourself plenty of time to get ready.